Knowledge Base

 }

-- The Content Layout tab is an area to add Content Layout(s) for your Content Type.
-Click into the "text/html" content layout to edit it.
+4. The Content layouts tab is an area to add Content Layout(s) for your Content Type.
+Click into the "text/html" default content layout to edit it.

-- Name: Give your Custom Helper a name, "escapeJson".
+3. Name: Give your Custom Helper a name, "your_nameEscapeJson".
 (There should be no spaces in the name field, use camel case as a convention for your Custom Helpers names).

-- Function Code: Complete the TODO below to create your Custom Helper.
+4. Function Code: Complete the TODO below to create your Custom Helper:

-1. Return the JSON escaped string by using the JavaScript stringify method.
+1. Return the JSON escaped string using the stringify method (HINT: Use the context parameter).

 function (context, options) {